 - fasciectomy – the connective tissue is completely removed (usually used for more advanced or recurrent contractures)

 In general, the more extensive your surgery, the longer your recovery time and the higher the risk of complications.
 Discuss these issues and any aftercare procedures with your specialist before surgery.
+For help with aftercare we have been involved in the development of this app, that talks people through exercises and wound care.

 A relatively new concept in Dupuytren’s treatments is ‘One Stop Wide Awake’ (OSWA) treatment, where the patients gets only a local anaesthetic, no tourniquet, and can walk out of the hospital within hours of the initial appointment.
 A lot of hospitals still use general or regional anaesthetics (eg numb the whole arm).
+Another option is WALANT (Wide Awake Local anaesthetic No Tourniquet)

 There are two types of fasciotomy.